yownas/vsh/doc/INSTALL.md

 ### proxy-clients ###

-This feature is experimental!

 If you want to be able to ssh to hosts as root via vshd you can add them to /opt/vsh/etc/proxy-clients.

+You should assume that the user "root" is used by default when loggin in.
+If you want to log in as another user simply add it to the hostname.
+(See below.)

+The first field is an alias and can be used as an easy to remember name for hosts with long names ot hosts that can not be resolved with dns.
+It is also possible to use the alias field to create different ways to access a host.
+(See dbhost1 example below.)

+One thing to keep in mind is that if you have several vshd-instances the aliases should all point to the same target, or the vsh-client will act unpredictably.

 You can also let vshd act as a proxy for vsh.
 Add "* vsh:" to proxy-clients and set up vsh as usual for the user running vshd (typically root).
 Also make sure that you have the vsh-script in `/opt/vsh/bin/`.
+(This feature is experimental but "should" work, how practical and/or safe it is could be questioned.)

-This can be useful if you have hosts on a NATed network and only have one public IP on the outside.
+Using "* vsh:" can be useful if you have hosts on a NATed network and only have one public IP on the outside.
 (Maybe.
 As I stated before, this is experimental and added mostly because "it was possible".)

 Example `/opt/vsh/etc/proxy-clients`:
 ```